Two Disciple Making Roads

 So what are the two main disciple making options?

-1. Proficient Disciple Making
+1. Standardized Disciple Making

-Practically, proficient disciple making happens most often in groups of four or more (but can happen in both smaller and bigger spaces).
+Practically, standardized disciple making happens most often in groups of four or more (but can happen in both smaller and bigger spaces).
 Disciples are invited to move through the curriculum, book, Bible study, or app for a specific amount of time.
 Once they have completed the thing, they are asked/expected to lead a new group through the same.

 There are certainly downsides too, but we’ll save those for a future blog.